Steve Southern

-He previously played for the North Queensland Cowboys and Newcastle Knights in the National Rugby League, and the Wakefield Trinity Wildcats (captain) (Heritage № 1310) in the Super League.
+He previously played for the North Queensland Cowboys and Newcastle Knights in the National Rugby League, and the Wakefield Trinity Wildcats (captain) in the Super League.

 Playing career

 Born in Wollongong, New South Wales, Southern played his junior football for Dapto before being signed by the St. George Illawarra Dragons.

 In 2004, Southern signed with the North Queensland Cowboys.

 In Round 14 of the 2004 NRL season, Southern made his NRL début for the Cowboys against the Newcastle Knights.